-“We acknowledge that our church meetings are held on the traditional lands of the Cannalgal People of the Eora Nation, and we pay our respect to elders both past and present.”
+“We acknowledge that our church meetings are held on the traditional lands of the Gayamaygal and Garigal people, and we pay our respect to elders both past and present.
+By these words we would also like to show our respect to all Aboriginal people.”

 It all began on the 6th of May 1945 when thirty-one people gathered in the evening to worship God in a local hall in Seaforth.
 People were finding it hard to make it to Manly Church due to transport issues so they established something more local.
 After the war, the suburb of Seaforth grew rapidly.
 The Spit Bridge created a direct road link to Sydney and the Wakehurst Parkway opened up the way to the north.
 Manly Church owned a gospel wagon, which Arthur Adney would drive around spreading the gospel and building relationships with families in the area of Seaforth.
 The first permanent pastor was Rev. Don Eagle who served for a few months in 1946 and was known for getting around on an old motorbike.